Hans-Ulrich Wittchen: Memberships

-From 2012 to 2017, he has been a member of Senate of Technische Universität Dresden, has been a Honorary Professor for psychology at Ludwig-Maximilians-Universität of Munich and an Honorary Professor for epidemiology and public health at Miami University, Miller School of Medicine, USA.
+From 2012 to 2017, he has been a member of Senate of TU Dresden, has been an honorary professor for psychology at LMU Munich and an honorary professor for epidemiology and public health at Miami University, Miller School of Medicine, US.

 Publications

 Prof. Wittchern ranks as one of the most cited scientists worldwide (Web of Science status: Highly cited, with 892 publications, H-index 117, 64.159 citations).
 His publications include German and English-language books as editor and author on epidemiology and treatment of mental disorders.
 Wittchen is author and publisher of books (both in German and in English) on epidemiology and treatment of mental disorders as well as of more than 500 peer-reviewed articles.

 Prof. Wittchen is editor and author of the German textbook "Klinische Psychologie und Psychotherapie" (co-edited and co-authored by Prof. Jürgen Hoyer) as well as numerous specialist books on behavioral therapy and psychotherapy, e.g. "Exposure Therapy – Rethinking the Model" (co-authored by Dr. Peter Neudeck) "Handbuch Psychischer Störungen" und "Expositionsbasierte Therapie der Panikstörung und Agoraphobie".

 He also authored several patient self-help books for depression, panic disorder, social anxiety disorder, premenstrual syndrome and other disorders (e.g. "Ratgeber Angst.
 Was Sie schon immer über Angst wissen wollten").

 Wittchen is the founder and co-editor of various peer-review journals, e.g. Verhaltenstherapie, the International Journal of Methods in Psychiatric Research, and Archives of Women's Mental Health.